|Kursusnavn (dansk):||IT-enabled Process Improvement |

 |Eksamensform og -beskrivelse:||D2G Aflevering med mundtlig eksamen der supplerer projekt.
 Delt ansvar for projekt., (7-scale, external exam)|

-A report should be approximately 15 pages plus 2 pages per student (i.e. two students 17 pages, three students 19 pages etc.).
+A report should be approximately 15 pages plus 2 pages per student, not incl. the first student.
+I.e.: four students 21 pages, five students 23 pages.

 Each student will receive one grade based on the project report and the individual oral exam in which the student defends the report and engages in discussion of the readings related to the course.